Marko-M/lamp-vhost-manager/README.md

 LAMP virtual host manager
 ==================

-This is designed to simplify handling Apache2 virtual hosts on your Debian based Linux operating system.
+This script is created to simplify handling Apache2 virtual hosts on your Debian based Linux operating system.

 Usage
 -----